Yc-Dlan/DiDi-Pro/README.md

 # DiDi-Pro
-This is the repository for the major assignment of the specialized course “Fundamentals of Artificial Intelligence.”
+This is the repository for the major assignment of the specialized course “Fundamentals of Artificial Intelligence”.

+## 容器构建